thegecko/theia/scripts/performance/README.md

 -   `--name`: Specify a name for the current measurement (default: `Electron Frontend Startup`)
 -   `--folder`: Folder name for the generated tracing files in the `profiles` folder (default: `electron`)
+-   `--workspace`: Absolute path to a Theia workspace to open (default: an empty workspace folder)
 -   `--runs`: Number of runs for the measurement (default: `10`)

 _**Note**: When multiple runs are specified the script will calculate the mean and the standard deviation of all values, except for any runs that failed to capture a measurement due to an exception._